shippj/DuplicatiReportingServer/README.md

 On your SQL server, execute database.sql

-On your web server, create a new site and put all the files from this project in the sites folder.
+On your web server, create a new site and put all the files from this project (excluding screenshots) in the sites folder.

 Modify the _settings.inc file as needed if your sql server isn't running on the same machine as your web server